Victorious Festival 2025 will bring the best live music, comedy and family entertainment to Southsea Common on 22, 23 and 24 August.

 American alt rock royalty Pixies followed, dipping into no fewer than six of their albums for an extensive and varied set that included, of course, the likes of 'Monkey Gone To Heaven', 'Debaser' and 'Where is My Mind?'.

-Saturday's main stage headliner was Jamie T. The London singer and rapper performing old favourites including 'Sheila', 'Sticks and Stones', and 'If You Got the Money', alongside more recent output.
+Saturday's main stage headliner was Jamie T. The London singer and rapper performed old favourites including 'Sheila', 'Sticks and Stones', and 'If You Got the Money', alongside some of his more recent output.
 The set concluded with smash hit 'Zombie', followed by fireworks.

 On Sunday The Kooks returned to play Victorious Festival's afternoon guest slot for a second time.
 It's easy to see why: the band drew an enormous crowd the first time around and this year it was hardly any different.
 The Brighton band drew plenty of singalongs, with 'Ooh La', 'She Moves in Her Own Way', 'Seaside' and 'Naïve' all getting an airing.